Empowering Sepsis Survivors: Developing Patient & Family Education and Discharge Plans

 Sepsis Alliance Connect

-Kaitlin is a mother and caregiver to her daughter Shayla, a pediatric sepsis survivor.
-She is a mother of three, military spouse, and a healthcare professional for over 12 years.
+Kaitlin Walden is a mother and caregiver to her daughter Shayla, a newborn sepsis survivor.
+She is a mother of three, military spouse, and a healthcare professional for over 13 years.
 When Kaitlin isn’t caregiving, she spends time advocating for sepsis awareness, teaching CPR classes, baking, painting, and making memories with her family.

 Provider approved by the California Board of Registered Nursing, Provider Number CEP17068 for 1.7 contact hours.